 You know, the president in this debate with Schumer and Pelosi, he's been standing for safety and security and life and death.

-And what is what have Chuck what is Chuck and Nancy standing for?
+And what is Chuck and Nancy standing for?

-Because I it seems like it seems like they just hate Trump.
+Because it seems like they just hate Trump.

 Look, I mean, beyond our partisanship, which is obvious, isn't it just sad that having a mother come in who's lost a husband or a son to an illegal immigrant killing them is somehow a partisan statement?

-Isn't it isn't it a terrible comment on how the anti-American left has now defined our politics?
+Isn't it a terrible comment on how the anti-American left has now defined our politics?

 So that if you want to defend America, that's a partisan issue.

-After Pearl Harbor, there was a whole period where we all thought defending America was a part of it was a positive idea.
+After Pearl Harbor, there was a whole period where we all thought defending America was a positive idea.

-Today you have, particularly with Pelosi, somebody who is so committed to a San Francisco left-wing extremism that she just can't imagine why one would defend America or what she's far more concerned about illegal immigrant children at the border than she is about the children who may be killed in the United States who are American citizens.
+Today you have, particularly with Pelosi, somebody who is so committed to a San Francisco left-wing extremism that she just can't imagine why one would defend America or why, you know, she's far more concerned about illegal immigrant children at the border than she is about the children who may be killed in the United States who are American citizens.

-You know, it's it's really a moment of choosing like we've never seen before.
+You know, it's really a moment of choosing like we've never seen before.

-Uh what do you think of all the people that said I believe then?
+What do you think of all the people that said, I believe then?

 Well, one of my weaknesses is I'm a historian, and I've looked at this stuff over the years.